etorres-revature/HoriSEOn/README.md

 # HoriSEOn

 ## Webpage Code Refactor
 Welcome to the GitHub repository for the HoriSEOn homepage refactor.
-HoriSEOn provides each client with top-notch online marketing tools and strategies to grow its web footprint.
+Each of HoriSEOn;s clients is provided with top-notch online marketing tools and strategies to grow its web footprint.

-HoriSEOn provides Search Engine Optimization, Online Reputation Managemetn, and Social Media Marketing to allow clients to expand lead generation, maintain brand awarenes on the web, all in a cost- efficient manner.
+The team at HoriSEOn provides Search Engine Optimization, Online Reputation Managemetn, and Social Media Marketing to allow clients to expand lead generation, maintain brand awarenes on the web, all in a cost-efficient manner.

 HoriSEOn submitted its homepage for a code refactor in order to update the HTML code with more up-to-date standards.